lms464/Text_Fighter/README.md

 Moddified from https://gist.github.com/sagebind/8358734

-Getting back to working order
+Getting back to working order.
+Currently working to make a general monster class